QuickBooks Blog

 Calculation of Taxes

-Small Business Bookkeeping is important as it helps you as a business to determine net profit in order to calculate your taxes.
+Small business bookkeeping is important as it helps you as a business to determine net profit in order to calculate your taxes.

 This means that you can calculate your taxes only when you know total income and total expenses.
-Thus, the only way to calculate income and track expenses is to ensure that you have proper, accurate, and up to date books of accounts which is only possible via availing bookkeeping services for small businesses.
+The only way to calculate income and track expenses is to ensure that you have proper, accurate, and up to date books of accounts which is only possible via availing bookkeeping services for small businesses.

 Measure Financial Position